-Although typically cut into 20 or 30mm thick slabs approx 3m x 1.4m, there is no uniform size so cost of the material will vary.
+Manufacturers typically cut them into slabs that are 20 or 30mm thick and approximately 3m x 1.4m in size.
+However, there is no uniform size, so the cost of the material will vary.

 There are many different colours of granite and quartzite, each quarried from different parts of the world and each at a very different price points.

 Both materials are very hard (6-7/10 on the Mohs scale) so very unforgiving if you drop your best crystal on it.